everetthowe/many-maps/README.md

     CurvesWithManyMaps();

-will reproduce information in Proposition 12 and in Table 1 of [Howe2026].
+will reproduce information in Proposition 14 and in Table 1 of [Howe2026].

-Examples.magma contains code to verify Example 15 in Section 5 of [Howe2026].
+Examples.magma contains code to verify Example 18 in Section 5 of [Howe2026].
 Running

     VerifyManyMaps()

 will show equation (8) does hold.
 It also contains explicit formulas for similar examples.

-Intersection.magma contains code to verify that if q is a positive definite integer ternary quadratic form that does not represent 1, then there is an n with 1 < n < 1812 such that q does not primitively represent n^2.
-(This is Proposition 17 from [Howe2026]).
+Intersection.magma contains code to verify that if q is a positive definite integer ternary quadratic form that does not represent 1 and that does not represent any integer that is 2 or 3 modulo 4, then there is an n in each of the sets D_1 and D_2 (from Theorems 3 and 4) such that q does not primitively represent n^2, thus proving Proposition 21 (and therefore also Theorems 3 and 4).
 Running

     runthroughforms()